apache/flink/docs/content/docs/deployment/memory/network_mem_tuning.md

 Currently, there are a few cases that are not handled automatically by the buffer debloating mechanism.

-#### Large records

-If your record size exceeds the [minimum memory segment size]({{< ref "docs/deployment/config" >}}#taskmanager-memory-min-segment-size), buffer debloating can potentially shrink the buffer size so much, that the network stack will require more than one buffer to transfer a single record.
-This can have adverse effects on the throughput, without actually reducing the amount of in-flight data.

 #### Multiple inputs and unions

 Currently, the throughput calculation and buffer debloating happen on the subtask level.